 OBMEP monitored adult Viable Salmonid Population (VSP) abundance attributes (McElhany et al. 2000) within the subbasin for Okanogan River summer steelhead.
-Adult monitoring was conducted through redd surveys, underwater video counts, and PIT tag expansion estimates.
-From 2005 through 2016, the average total number of steelhead spawners in the Okanogan subbasin was 1,767 and the average number of naturally produced spawning steelhead was 328.
+Over the past 13 years, adult monitoring was conducted through redd surveys, underwater video counts, and PIT tag expansion estimates.
+From 2005 through 2016, the average number of hatchery steelhead spawners in the Okanogan subbasin was 1,439 and the average number of naturally produced spawning steelhead was 328.
+For 2017, those numbers were 929 and 115, respectively.
 Summer steelhead spawning estimates were compared with recovery goals outlined by the Upper Columbia Spring Chinook and Steelhead Recovery Plan (UCSRB 2007).
 The Upper Columbia Spring Chinook and Steelhead Recovery Plan states that 500 naturally produced adult steelhead would meet the minimum abundance recovery criteria within the U.S. portion of the Okanogan subbasin; if the Canadian portion of the subbasin was included, minimum abundance recovery criteria would be 1,000 naturally produced adults (UCSRB 2007).

-Results from steelhead adult enumeration efforts indicate that the number of spawning steelhead in the Okanogan River subbasin, both hatchery and naturally produced, increased since data collection began in 2005.
-Spawning occurred throughout the mainstem Okanogan River, although narrowly focused to distinct areas that contained suitable spawning substrates and water velocities.
-Steelhead spawning has been documented to be most heavily concentrated below Zosel Dam on the Okanogan River and in braided island sections of the lower Similkameen River.
-It is likely that distribution of spawning is influenced by stocking location because juvenile hatchery steelhead have been released in the Similkameen River, Omak Creek, and Salmon Creek where high volumes of spawners are estimated.
+Results from steelhead adult enumeration efforts indicate that the number of naturally produced spawning steelhead in the Okanogan River subbasin has generally increased since data collection began in 2005.
+Spawning has been documented throughout the mainstem Okanogan River, although narrowly focused to distinct areas that contained suitable spawning substrates and water velocities.
+Steelhead spawning has been observed to be most heavily concentrated below Zosel Dam on the Okanogan River and in braided island sections of the lower Similkameen River.
+It is likely that distribution of spawning is influenced by stocking location because juvenile hatchery steelhead have been released in the Similkameen River, Omak Creek, and Salmon Creek where high volumes of spawners are consistently recorded.